 Please click here to see the Jawun Virtual Secondment Lifecycle infographic for more information.

-Prior to submitting a nomination, it is recommended that nominees visit Jawun’s website for more detailed information, and discuss any concerns with their agency and/or the Jawun Program Co-ordinator (email OCPSELeadershipAcademy@sa.gov.au).
+Prior to submitting a nomination, it is recommended that nominees visit Jawun’s website for more detailed information.
 All placements will involve an induction program a project brief, Co-ordinator check in’s, debriefing and evaluation sessions.
+Email OCPSELeadershipAcademy@sa.gov.au for more information.

 The costs may vary depending on the virtual cultural experiences included in the secondment period this will range from $100 to $300.